Q&A Questions and Answers:

 You say you lack confidence in your ability to do gymnastics on a moving horse?
 No problem.
 Beginning work can be done on a rig made of padded 55-gallon drums.
 During winter or inclement weather, even top-level vaulters will practice on the barrels.
 What if you never get up the courage to try your routine on a real horse?
 Simply compete on the barrel.
 There are regular competitions of vaulting entirely on the practice barrel.

 Your biggest problem will be making the connection with a vaulting club near you.
 Check with the American Vaulting Association to see if there's a vaulting group near you.
 If there isn't one, consider starting one, perhaps as a 4-H club.
-In the meantime, download the directions for making a practice barrel from the AVA web site and find a friendly welder to build one for you.
+In the meantime, find a friendly welder to build a barrel for you.
 (You can make the covering yourself.)
 Talk to your local high school gymnastics coach for pointers on things like correct dismount and falling techniques.
 You'll have a one-member club... but don't be surprised if others want to join you as the word gets around!

 Susan MacIsaac performs her